jaspector

 For any new construction, addition, accessory structure, change of use, or development within unincorporated Merrick County.
 Specific triggers and thresholds confirmed with Planning and Zoning office at (402) 604-0226.

-Typical processing time is Not published; contact Hillary Betka at (402) 604-0226 for current processing timelines.
+Building permit processing times in unincorporated Merrick County, NE typically run Not published; contact Hillary Betka at (402) 604-0226 for current processing timelines.
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: [object Object].
+Not all construction work requires a permit in unincorporated Merrick County, NE.
+The following work is generally exempt: .
 Note: The agricultural exemption is frequently over-claimed.
 In a zoned county like Merrick, the zoning administrator retains authority to investigate whether claimed farm uses are genuine.
 Non-agricultural construction on nominally agricultural land without a permit can result in enforcement action.
+When in doubt, confirm with the local building department before starting work.